Organophosphate: Pesticides

 Organophosphate insecticides are acetylcholinesterase inhibitors, which disrupt the transmission of nerve signals in exposed organisms, with fatal results.
 The risk of human death through organophosphate poisoning was obvious from the start and led to efforts to lower toxicity against mammals while not reducing efficacy against insects.

 The majority of organophosphate insecticides are organothiophosphates (P=S) or phosphorodiamidates (P-N), both of which are significantly weaker acetylcholinesterase inhibitors than the corresponding phosphates (P=O).
 They are 'activated' biologically by the exposed organism, via oxidative conversion of P=S to P=O, hydroxylation, or other related process which see them transformed into organophosphates.
-In mammals these transformations occur almost exclusively in the liver, while in insects they take place in the gut and fat body.
-As the transformations are handled by different enzymes in different classes of organism it is possible to find compounds which activate more rapidly and completely in insects, and thus display more targeted lethal action.
+In mammals, these transformations occur almost exclusively in the liver, while in insects, they take place in the gut and fat body.
+As the transformations are handled by different enzymes in different classes of organism, it is possible to find compounds which activate more rapidly and completely in insects, and thus display more targeted lethal action.

 This selectivity is far from perfect and organophosphate insecticides remain acutely toxic to humans, with many thousands estimated to be killed each year due to intentional (suicide) or unintentional poisoning.
 Beyond their acute toxicity, long-term exposure to organophosphates is associated with a number of heath risks, including organophosphate-induced delayed neuropathy (muscle weakness) and developmental neurotoxicity.
 There is limited evidence that certain compounds cause cancer, including malathion and diazinon.
 Children and farmworkers are considered to be at greater risk.

 Pesticide regulation in the United States and the regulation of pesticides in the European Union have both been increasing restrictions on organophosphate pesticides since the 1990s, particularly when used for crop protection.
-The use of organophosphates has decreased considerably since that time, having been replaced by pyrethroids and neonicotinoids, which are effective a much lower levels.
+The use of organophosphates has decreased considerably since that time, having been replaced by pyrethroids and neonicotinoids, which are effective at much lower levels.
 Reported cases of organophosphate poisoning in the US have reduced during this period.
 Regulation in the global south can be less extensive.

 In 2015, only 3 of the 50 most common crop-specific pesticides used in the US were organophosphates (Chlorpyrifos, Bensulide, Acephate).
 No new organophosphate pesticides have been commercialised in the 21st century.
 The situation in vector control is fairly similar, despite different risk trade-offs, with the global use of organophosphate insecticides falling by nearly half between 2010 and 2019.
-Pirimiphos-methyl, Malathion and Temefos are still important, primarily for the control of malaria in the Asia-Pacific region.
+Even so, Pirimiphos-methyl, Malathion and Temefos are still important, primarily for the control of malaria in the Asia-Pacific region.
 The continued use of these agents is being challenged by the emergence of insecticide resistance.